 All interested representatives from Queensland’s small business community, startup ecosystem, research and larger corporate enterprises were invited to this event.

-A recording of the session is available to view.
+A recording of the session is available to view below.